k-gregor/git-workshop/README.md

 ---

-# setting up an online version control with github
+# setting up an online version control with github and backing up your code

 - Log in to www.github.com
 - Create new repository